dragonflypl/angular-performance-seed/README.md

 - debounce ng-model with ng-model-options
 - use one time binding (::)
 - make sure onetime binding is "stable"

-How to improve performance (to prove):

 - disable ngAnimate globally / enable is explicitly with `$animateProvider.classNameFilter`: https://www.bennadel.com/blog/2935-enable-animations-explicitly-for-a-performance-boost-in-angularjs.htm
-- use angular components and one way binding (read about it and explain)
-- defered interpolation (my favourite): (https://www.bennadel.com/blog/2704-deferring-attribute-interpolation-in-angularjs-for-better-performance.htm)
+- use WeakMap / WeakSet (never hold a reference to DOM elements)
+- throttle / debounce mouse events (do not use angulars directives for mouse events)
+- caching ($http with $cacheFactory)
+- don't use deep watch `$watch`.
+Switch from deep watch to `$watchCollection`.
+If deep watch must be used, watch only subset of data (`_.map`)
+- use native JavaScript & lodash
 - delayed transclusion: ng-if / switch are cool as they delay linking of a DOM elements (as a result, delay watchers creation)
-- useCache factory
-- use WeakMap / WeakSet
+- don't use filters for sorting!
-- clean after yourself in $destroy ($watach,$on,$timeout)
+- clean after yourself in $destroy ($watch,$on,$timeout), unbind watchers
-- throttle / debounce mouse events
-- use applyAsync (group many async operations into one digest)
-- unbind watchers
-- do not use angulars directives for mouse events
+- make manual watchers lightning fast / reduce number of watchers :)
 - avoid using filters if at all possible.
 They are run twice per digest cycle, once when anything changes, and another time to collect further changes
-- disable debug data! (debugInfoEnabled)

-- don't use filters for sorting!
-- reduce number of watchers :)
-- make manual watchers lightning fast
-- don't use deep watch `$watch`
-- switch from deep watch to `$watchCollection`
-- if deep watch must be used, watch only subset of data (`_.map`)
+- use applyAsync (group many async operations into one digest)
+- check compileProvider settings (debugInfoEnabled, *DirectivesEnabled)

+How to improve performance (to prove):
+- use angular components and one way binding (read about it and explain)
+- defered interpolation (my favourite): (https://www.bennadel.com/blog/2704-deferring-attribute-interpolation-in-angularjs-for-better-performance.htm)
 - virtualize ngRepeat
-- use native JavaScript & lodash

 # Hands on performance